JohnWad94/TID_whisperWeb/README.md

-# WhisperWeb: The Safe Space for Sensitive Topics
+# WhisperWeb: Your Safe Space for Sensitive Topics on Campus
 ## TID Course Project

 ## Product Description